SuperYosh23/VibraLCE/README.md

 1. **Repository not found**: Check the repository name in Options > Repository
 2. **Executable not found**: Verify the executable name matches the downloaded file
 3. **Launch failures**: Try different compatibility layers on Linux
-4. **Discord RPC issues**: Ensure Discord is running and RPC is enabled

 ### Linux Specific
 - Install Wine: `sudo apt install wine` (Ubuntu/Debian)